 How to Make a Plumbing Snake Turn Corners

 A corner in a pipe is called an elbow.
-They can be harsh elbows like a 90 degree bend (such as your P trap) or a smaller elbow (less than 90 degrees).
+They can be harsh elbows like almost 90 degree bend (such as your P trap) or a smaller elbow (less than 90 degrees).
 Either way, debris will gather in those areas.

 Getting your snake or drain auger through an elbow can be a challenge for even an experienced DIYer.

 If you feel your snake getting jammed on an elbow, apply steady downward pressure as you wind the cord around.
 You should feel your snake get through after a few cranks of your cable.
 This can happen no matter what drain you are working on, including your bathtub drain.

 What is a P Trap?